KintCark/COMFYUI-ANDROID-TERMUX/README.md

+u finally found an up to date ubuntu install with Python 3.14 so now we android people can use comfyui latest features 😁

 16 GB ram is required for comfyui to run newer quantized models like wan flux 2 hunyuan video 1.5 etc I did upgrade just for this reason it's worth every penny 😉